Colorful illustration of AI vocabulary and language concepts

 Agent

-An AI agent is an LLM that can take actions — browse the web, call APIs, run code, update files — not just generate text.
+An AI agent is a system built around an LLM that can take actions, such as browse the web, call APIs, run code, and update files, not just generate text.
 Agents loop: take an action, see the result, decide what to do next.

 Agentic AI